radian-software/ctrlf/README.md

 You can also customize the keybindings:

-* User option `ctrlf-mode-bindings` lists keybindings that are made globally available in Emacs when `ctrlf-mode` is enabled.
+* `ctrlf-mode-map` lists keybindings that are made globally available in Emacs when `ctrlf-mode` is enabled.
-* User option `ctrlf-minibuffer-bindings` lists keybindings that are made available in the minibuffer during a CTRLF search session.
+* `ctrlf-minibuffer-mode-map` lists keybindings that are made available in the minibuffer during a CTRLF search session.

-In addition to the functions already bound in `ctrlf-minibuffer-bindings`, you can choose to bind `ctrlf-next-match` and `ctrlf-previous-match`.
+In addition to the functions already bound in `ctrlf-minibuffer-mode-map`, you can choose to bind `ctrlf-next-match` and `ctrlf-previous-match`.
 These functions are the same as `ctrlf-forward` and `ctrlf-backward`, but they do not have the special features of inserting the previous search, changing to a literal